JasterV/chat_rooms.rs/README.md

   </a>
 </p>

-> A web app that allows you to create or join rooms to chat with your friends :)
+> A web app that allows you to create or join rooms to chat with your friends anonymously:)

-### Currently under development, come back later ^^

 ## Global dependencies